systerel/S2OPC/README.md

 - variable management only, not events,
 - no additional verification on sequence numbers,
 - the encoding of the dataset is always of type variant (see §6.2.3.2),
-- keyframecount is set to 0 (no delta message are sent),
+- keyframecount is set to 0 (no delta messages are sent),
 - no calculation of deadband (see §6.2.2.6),
 - a single level of priority for WriterGroup (see §6.5.2.4),
 - sampling of data at the time of publication instead of sampling (same for subscriptions see §6.3.1),